devdotbo/merke-am-mono/docs/claude/reactflow-evaluation.md

 React Flow offers the best balance of features, performance, and developer experience for your collaborative canvas needs.
 The library's maturity, active development, and proven track record make it a safe choice for production use.
 The ability to use React components as nodes aligns perfectly with your existing architecture and will accelerate development significantly.

 **Next Steps:**
-1. Create proof of concept with core features (2-3 days)
+1. Create proof of concept with core features (Priority: CRITICAL)
 2. Evaluate performance with your data scale
 3. Plan migration strategy from current implementation
 4. Consider React Flow Pro for enterprise support if needed